alexzhang13/world-models-papers/README.md

 # World Model Papers
-List of papers on World Models that I'm currently interested in/reading in chronological order.
+Selected list of papers on World Models that I found interesting and/or useful in chronological order.
 Suggestions and pull requests are welcome and appreciated!

 # Areas
   * [General World Models](#general-world-models)